nextgis/docs_ngweb/source/layers.rst

    TMS Connection Resource Name

 The "Key" field is optional.
-If needed you can also add a description and metadata.
-TMS connection tab is responsible for configuring the way to connect to the TMS server - custom or NextGIS geoservices (see :numref:`TMS_connection_type_en`).
+If needed, you can also add a description and metadata.
+In the TMS connection tab you need to select the way to connect to the TMS server - custom or via NextGIS geoservices (see :numref:`TMS_connection_type_en`).

 .. figure:: _static/TMS_connection_type_en.png
    :name: TMS_connection_type_en